ecuadrafoy/TrenchClicker/README.md

 # Trench Clicker

 A World War I-themed clicker/autobattler game where players send soldiers across no man's land to capture enemy trenches.
-Every click generates soldiers, and progress is measured in inches of ground gained.
+Every click generates soldiers, progress is measured in inches of ground gained, and upgrades are purchased with Requisition Points earned on trench capture.

 ## About

 Click to generate soldiers who automatically assault enemy trenches.
-Upgrade your forces to deal more damage, generate soldiers faster, and improve equipment.
+Capture trenches to earn Requisition Points, then spend them on upgrades to deal more damage, generate soldiers faster, and improve equipment.
 Break through defensive lines, capture territory, and progress through increasingly challenging trench positions.

 ## Getting Started